suit-wg/suit-report/draft-ietf-suit-report.md

 interoperability.

-The suit-report-result-record indicates the exact point in the manifest or manifest dependency tree where the error occured.
+The suit-report-result-record indicates the exact point in the manifest or manifest dependency tree where the error occurred.

 suit-report-capability-report provides a mechanism to report the capabilities of the Manifest Processor.
-The SUIT_Capability_Report is described in {{capabilities}}.
-The capability report is optional to include in the SUIT_Report, according to an application-specific policy.
-While the SUIT_Capability_Report is not expected to be very large, applications should ensure that they only report capabilities when necessary in order to conserve bandwidth.
+The SUIT\_Capability\_Report is described in {{capabilities}}.
+The capability report is optional to include in the SUIT\_Report, according to an application-specific policy.
+While the SUIT\_Capability\_Report is not expected to be very large, applications should ensure that they only report capabilities when necessary in order to conserve bandwidth.
 A capability report is not necessary except when:

 1. A client explicitly requests the capability report, or
 2. A manifest attempts to use a capability that the Manifest Processor does not implement.

 #  Attestation

 This document describes how a well-informed verifier can infer the trustworthiness of a remote device.
-Remote attestation is done by using the SUIT_Manifest_Envelope along with the SUIT_Report to reconstruct the state of the device at boot time.
-By embedding data used for remote attestation in the SUIT_Report, a remote device can use an append-only log to collect both measurements and debug/failure information into the same document.
+Remote attestation is done by using the SUIT\_Manifest\_Envelope along with the SUIT\_Report to reconstruct the state of the device at boot time.
+By embedding data used for remote attestation in the SUIT\_Report, a remote device can use an append-only log to collect both measurements and debug/failure information into the same document.
 This document can then be conveyed to a verifier as a part of the attestation evidence.
-A remote attestation format to convey attestation evidence, such as an Entity Attestation Token (EAT, see {{-EAT}}), that contains a SUIT_Report MUST also include an integrity measurement of the Manifest Processor & Report Generator.
+A remote attestation format to convey attestation evidence, such as an Entity Attestation Token (EAT, see {{-EAT}}), that contains a SUIT\_Report MUST also include an integrity measurement of the Manifest Processor & Report Generator.

-When a Concise Reference Integrity Manifest (CoRIM, see {{-CoRIM}} is delivered in a SUIT_Manifest_Envelope, this codifies the delivery of verification information to the verifier:
+When a Concise Reference Integrity Manifest (CoRIM, see {{-CoRIM}}) is delivered in a SUIT\_Manifest\_Envelope, this codifies the delivery of verification information to the verifier:

 * The Firmware Distributor:
-    * sends the SUIT_Manifest_Envelope to the Verifier without payload or text, but with CoRIM
+    * sends the SUIT\_Manifest\_Envelope to the Verifier without payload or text, but with CoRIM
-    * sends the SUIT_Manifest_Envelope to the recipient without CoRIM, or text, but with payload
+    * sends the SUIT\_Manifest\_Envelope to the recipient without CoRIM, or text, but with payload
 * The Recipient:
-    * Installs the firmware as described in the SUIT_Manifest and generates a SUIT_report, which is encapsulated in an EAT by the installer and sent to the Firmware Distributor.
+    * Installs the firmware as described in the SUIT\_Manifest and generates a SUIT\_report, which is encapsulated in an EAT by the installer and sent to the Firmware Distributor.
-    * Boots the firmware as described in the SUIT_Manifest and creates a SUIT_report, which is encapsulated in an EAT by the installer and sent to the Firmware Distributor.
+    * Boots the firmware as described in the SUIT\_Manifest and creates a SUIT\_report, which is encapsulated in an EAT by the installer and sent to the Firmware Distributor.
 * The Firmware Distributor sends both reports to the verifier (separately or together)
 * The Verifier:
     * Reconstructs the state of the device using the manifest